greim/hoxy/readme.markdown

 Meanwhile, in your text editor, open `rules/rules.txt` and edit/add rules as needed.
 There's no need to restart hoxy each time you save the rules file.

-As you're using hoxy, you may find it convenient to find a way to switch on and off your proxy settings at the click of a button, such as a browser add-on, however it's not required.

 System Requirements
 --------------------

 Hoxy requires node.js to run, version 0.3 or higher.
+(Anecdotal evidence suggests it *may* work on earlier versions, YMMV.)
 Any browser can be used that can be configured to use a proxy, and that can see your hoxy instance on the network.

 How it Works
 ------------